Language improved 30/7 2021

 Additionally, focusing on reducing suffering risk looks more robustly beneficial to me than extinction risks.
-Reducing involuntary suffering is always good (holding everything else constant) while reducing extinction risk might not be, depending on the quality of the future and your preferences (your E- and N-ratios).
-Suffering risks are also more neglected than extinction risk (2).
-Having said that, it would be an inconceivable tragedy if it will turn out that consciousness, which seems to be the ultimate source of all value, only emerged once in the entirety of existence and never reached anywhere close to its full potential.
-This seems like a real possibility, so I’m sympathetic to the cause of reducing the risk of extinction.
+Reducing involuntary suffering is always good (holding everything else constant), while reducing extinction risk might not be, depending on the quality of the future and your preferences (your E- and N-ratios).
+Suffering risks are also more neglected than extinction risks (2).
+Notwithstanding, It would be an inconceivable tragedy if humanity will ever only exist on this Earth and never reach anywhere close to its full potential.
+This seems like a real possibility, so I’m very sympathetic to the cause of reducing the risk of extinction.

 (1) See Max Tegmark’s four levels on Wikipedia.
 From what I gather, each level is more controversial than the previous one, with the first one being uncontroversial among cosmologists and the last one highly speculative.
 Even if level I is uncontroversial, we don’t know if it is big enough to host other instances of humanity but cosmological evidence suggests that it could be infinite, from Wikipedia: “Arguments have been put forward that the observational data best fit with the conclusion that the shape of the global universe is infinite and flat, but the data are also consistent with other possible shapes.”